 If you don’t like sending out greeting cards, you can stop sending them or you can send out eCards on the internet.
 Similarly, you shouldn’t feel obligated to host the holiday dinners if you really aren’t feeling up to it.
 Explain that you dislike it and suggest rotating the responsibility among multiple households.
 Look for more things you can change that will help you enjoy the holidays more.

-The holidays can be a great time to get involved with charity work.
+The holidays can be a great time to get involved in charity work.
 Consider volunteering with organizations that feed the homeless or collect toys for disadvantaged children.
 Giving back to your community can help take the focus off of your own feelings of depression.

 Get Away for a Few Hours